Speedy37/UDKImportPlugin/README.md

-UDK Import Plugin for Unreal Engine 4 Editor
+UDK Import Plugin for Unreal Engine 4
 ======================

 UDKImportPlugin is a module for the Unreal Engine 4 editor providing a  tool for migrating maps for the Unreal Developement Kit (UDK).
 This module has been made for the [Stargate Network](http://www.stargate-network.net/) and Stargate No Limits teams to help them migrates their contents to the Unreal Engine 4.